leonstel/leonstel.github.io/drafts/gmap3.md

 One prop in my store is array, and I wanted to check if the array items has changed for demo purposes I used this.
 Dont use this in production!
 It is only handy for an array if it only contains strings and nothing else!
 Array toString both and then check if that string is equal.
+It then returns a new observable with the props value with rxjs's `of`.
+THe same thing as before described in this step.
 ```
 changed(prop){
     ...